 Many SMEs have lots of paperwork or admin or customer service activities that have come to account for a high proportion of their staff costs.
 There’s an obvious advantage to doing that abroad, is that it can be much cheaper than with labour in your own country.

-Oliver set up JVs in several countries, including India, China and Brazil.
-By moving work offshore, the cost savings saved his business, and exploiting the international presence not only gained new business but, in the end, a much higher company valuation.
+I’ve set up JVs in several countries, including India, China and Brazil.
+By moving work offshore, the cost savings saved my business, and exploiting the international presence not only gained new business but, in the end, a much higher company valuation.

 Of course, one could just start up a new company of one’s own – and bigger companies often do, terming them “Shared Service Centres”.
 For an SME, though, that’s going to be a lot of investment in time and money.
 Especially where the reasoning is to reduce operational costs – implying that company finances aren’t as strong as they need to be – that probably makes that a non-starter.